New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire

 Headline & Lead 45/100

-✕ Sensationalism: The headline uses emotionally charged terms like 'chilling' and 'shock footage' to heighten drama rather than inform neutrally.
+✕ Sensationalism: The headline uses emotionally charged words like 'chilling' and 'shock' to heighten drama and attract attention, which undermines neutral reporting.

 "New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire"